kaylumah/hosting/_site/_posts/2021-07-17-decreasing-solution-build-time-with-filters.md

 You might be wondering what happens when I need to add new projects to my solution?

 To demonstrate, let us assume our test projects have a shared helper project.
 At this time, I want to update our "Concept.Bravo" solution filter.
-This time I don't want to use dotnet CLI but use "Add existing project".
+This time I don't want to use dotnet CLI but use `Add existing project`.

-> You cannot use `dotnet sln add` on slnf files.
+> You cannot use `dotnet sln add` on slnf files, but you can use them with `dotnet build`

 ![slnf_add_existing_project](/assets/images/posts/20210717/decreasing-solution-build-time-with-filters/008_vs2019_slnf_add_existing_project.png)

 As soon as you did this, you get this pop-up stating a mismatch between the loaded projects and the project specified in the filter.

-If you followed the steps in a GIT environment, you would see that even before pressing " Update Solution Filter" the underlying solution is already updated.
+If you followed the steps in a GIT environment, you would see that even before pressing `Update Solution Filter` the underlying solution is already updated.

 ![slnf_update_solution_filter](/assets/images/posts/20210717/decreasing-solution-build-time-with-filters/009_vs2019_slnf_update_solution_filter.png)